 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 We know that monastics practice poverty.
 They voluntarily give up possessing, owning, and striving to acquire.
-But on January 5 we remember a monastic saint who cautioned aspiring monastics against being too quick to embrace poverty.
+But the Church also remembers a monastic saint who cautioned aspiring monastics against being too quick to embrace poverty.

 Saint Syncletica (called "Amma" just as the desert fathers were called "Abba") was born to a prominent family in Alexandria in the fourth century, and was one of the women who went to the desert to live a life free from distractions and close to God.
 Though such women were few in number, they faithfully followed the example of Abba Anthony (Saint Anthony the Great) and others in fasting strictly, praying intensely, and inspiring those who came to them for counsel or to join them in asceticism.
 Many, like Saint Syncletica, received spiritual gifts of discernment and healing.